thedhanawada/SFDC-Due-Date-Tracker/README.md

 ## Installation

+**Caution**: It is recommended to first install this package in a sandbox environment and test it extensively before deploying it to production.

 Install this package directly into your Salesforce org using this link: [DueDateTrackerPackage Installation](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tQE0000003Flh).

 For manual installation, deploy the LWC and associated Apex class using your preferred Salesforce deployment tool.